Sasanian Empire: Intermediate Era (379–498)

 Bahram V's son Yazdegerd II (438–457) was in some ways a moderate ruler, but, in contrast to Yazdegerd I, he practised a harsh policy towards minority religions, particularly Christianity.
 However, at the Battle of Avarayr in 451, the Armenian subjects led by Vardan Mamikonian reaffirmed Armenia's right to profess Christianity freely.
+(Note: "The Armenian defeat in the Battle of Avarayr in 451 proved a pyrrhic victory for the Persians.
+Though the Armenians lost their commander, Vartan Mamikonian, and most of their soldiers, Persian losses were proportionately heavy, and Armenia was allowed to remain Christian.")
 This was to be later confirmed by the Nvarsak Treaty (484).

 At the beginning of his reign in 441, Yazdegerd II assembled an army of soldiers from various nations, including his Indian allies, and attacked the Byzantine Empire, but peace was soon restored after some small-scale fighting.
 He then gathered his forces in Nishapur in 443 and launched a prolonged campaign against the Kidarites.
 After a number of battles he crushed them and drove them out beyond the Oxus river in 450.
 During his eastern campaign, Yazdegerd II grew suspicious of the Christians in the army and expelled them all from the governing body and army.
 He then persecuted the Christians in his land, and, to a much lesser extent, the Jews.
 In order to reestablish Zoroastrianism in Armenia, he crushed an uprising of Armenian Christians at the Battle of Vartanantz in 451.
 The Armenians, however, remained primarily Christian.
 In his later years, he was engaged yet again with the Kidarites right up until his death in 457.
 Hormizd III (457–459), the younger son of Yazdegerd II, then ascended to the throne.
 During his short rule, he continually fought with his elder brother Peroz I, who had the support of the nobility, and with the Hephthalites in Bactria.
 He was killed by his brother Peroz in 459.